Alex-Bishop1296/Alex-Bishop1296.github.io/portfolio/cls-cs460-hw4.md

 ![converter html code](example/hw4ex/converterview.PNG)

 This will make more sense when we go over the converter code in the Home controller, but I will explain what I can.
 We start with a header that has a viewbag message.
 This just grabs the viewbag variable for title from our controller and displays it.
 Next, in the body, we have a form element with the method "get" and the path to the current page, this will be used for the reload of the page with or without results.
-Next we have radio buttons and number input field, nothing much to say about these as they just are requirements, you can notice that number field limits inputs to just numberic values (this is not the case for direct input via url).
+Next we have radio buttons and number input field, nothing much to say about these as they just are requirements, you can notice that number field limits inputs to just numberic values (this is not the case for direct input via url) and the required requirment stops the user from hitting sumbit with not input (again, does not effect the url).
 Finally we have a viewable message locked behind a if check, this is where we will put the output of the calculation.
 This is all fine and good, but now we need to see the actual logic behind displaying this info, we can see this below as the controller code.

 ![converter code 1](example/hw4ex/converter1.PNG)
 ![converter code 2](example/hw4ex/converter2.PNG)